Facing a Conservative Turn, Supreme Court Opens New Term

 The term is so far short on high-profile cases, but that could change quickly because of the prospect of court involvement in lawsuits related to the election.
 Trump has said he wants Barrett in place soon so that she could be among nine justices, including his other appointees Neil Gorsuch and Brett Kavanaugh, who weigh in on any voting cases.
 Four years ago, Republicans were content to leave a Supreme Court seat open through the election, even if it meant having an eight-justice court decide any election challenges.

 High-court involvement in the election could make this “the most tumultuous and divisive term since the Supreme Court decided Bush v.
-Gore 20 years ago and effectively determined who would become president of the United States,” said Irv Gornstein, a Georgetown University law professor.
+Gore 20 years ago and effectively determined who would become president," said Irv Gornstein, a Georgetown University law professor.

 Already this year, the justices have weighed in on election issues in Wisconsin, Alabama, Rhode Island, Florida and Texas.
 Among the issues: ballot witness requirements and allowing all voters to vote by mail.
 Pending are pleas from Republicans to reverse decisions extending the deadline for receiving and counting mail-in ballots in the battleground state of Pennsylvania and suspending a ballot witness requirement in South Carolina, where polls find a tight race between Republican Sen. Lindsey Graham and Democratic challenger Jaime Harrison.